 Remember that creaky stationary bike your grandma used to have in her basement?
 Today’s big-ticket home-gym equipment is nothing like that.
 The treadmills, bikes, and rowing machines listed below are so advanced, you can join live classes or work out with a virtual personal trainer right from the comfort of your own living room.
 With most of the country currently living under stay-at-home orders during the coronavirus pandemic, a home gym is more appealing to a lot of us than it ever has been before.
-And while this story covers only the best large gym equipment, including cardio and weight machines, if you’d like to add some smaller items to round out your gym, we’ve written about a variety of those and gone deep on foam rollers before.
+And while this story covers only the best large gym equipment, including cardio and weight machines, if you’d like to add some smaller items to round out your gym, we’ve written about a variety of those, too.
+And we’ve also gone deep on foam rollers.

 If you’re training for a hilly race but live nowhere near any hills, or if you’re just looking for an intense running workout, Steve Uria, founder of Switch Playground, likes that this treadmill “goes up to a 40 percent incline where most treadmills stop at 15.”
 Plus, it includes access to workouts from NordicTrack’s iFit pro trainers, like runs featuring video from scenic locations around the world.
 “It also automatically increases speed and incline for you as the trainer leading your workout accelerates or climbs,” says Uria.
 “All stats are saved so you can monitor your results and gauge progress.”